spacehuhn/PacketMonitor/README.md

 ## Introduction

-This little project is great to see how many packets are just flying around you!
+Did you ever wonder how many data packets are just flying around you?!
+Well with this little project you can see how many Wi-Fi packets are in the air every second and on which channel.

 ![]()